marcossantiago/kubernetes-workshop/03_productionize.md

 ---

-This can be added to the configuration in the same way:
+This can be added to the configuration in the same way

 ```
 readinessProbe: